janole/laravel-composer-package/README.md

 # laravel-composer-package
 This is a demo composer package for Laravel.
-It will show you how to add an artisan command, routes and views.
+It will show you how to add views, routes and even an `artisan` command.

 ## Installation